samyakbambole/twitter-backend-clone/README.md

 - After You have set all the things up, type in your Terminal - `npm start`
 - You will get some messages in the console that the server has started and the connection to the database has been established.

+#### If You use VSCode
+- Download the `REST Client` Extention for VSCode
+- Open the `API.rest` file in VSCode
+- Click the `Send Request` Button above the request you want to send to the server

+#### If You DO NOT Use VSCode
+- You can use API Clients such as Insomnia and Postman.

 ## License 📜

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details